Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 3. By using drag and drop, move the selected attribute group to the desired position in the list.

 4. Click the [SAVE] button in the upper right corner.
-  The new attribute group order is saved.
+  The new attribute group order has been saved.
 The *Edit attribute groups* view is closed.

 ### Delete an attribute group